SWC-OSG-Workshop/2014-12-15-UChicago/intro.md

 ####Acknowledgments

-OSG is jointly funded by
+The Open Science Gridis jointly funded by:

 *   [Department of Energy](http://www.energy.gov/)
 *   [National Science Foundation](http://www.nsf.gov/)

-We also thank Computation Institute, University of Chicago for building and running the first version of the joint Software Carpentry/Open Science Grid workshop.
+We also thank the Computation Institute, University of Chicago for hosting this joint Software Carpentry/Open Science Grid workshop.

 Software Carpentry has been made possible by the generous support of: